 Since new development on annexed lands may connect to the city stormwater management system, this policy suggests that a measure of the adequacy of the stormwater management system should be whether the city (or the county stormwater management system in the event that drainage goes to the county) could serve the potential level of development provided for by the Comprehensive Plan and Zoning designations.
 New development may also have opportunities to provide further protection to preserve water quality.
 This annexation will not result in any changes to the stormwater drainage.
-No future development would be allowed under the existing FU-10 zoning designation.
-Improvement of the existing stormwater connections leading to the site would be in conformance with the City's stormwater design standards.
+No further development would be allowed under the existing FU-10 zoning designation.
+Improvement of the existing stormwater connections leading to the site would be in conformance with the City's stormwater policies and design standards if development is proposed.